Pttn/rieMiner/README.md

 ## Contributing

 Feel free to do a pull request and I will review it.
 I am open for adding new features, but I also wish to keep this project minimalist.
-Any contribution fixing any bug, cleaning the code, or making the code more C++ish (example: replace pthread by std::thread) will be welcome.
+Any useful contribution will be welcomed.

 Donations welcome: